-Buyer: My lawyer tells me don’t buy a house with an underground tank
+Buyer: My lawyer tells me not to buy a house with an underground tank

-Seller: We did everything correctly – we got a licensed contractor, the tank is decommissioned in place, got the permit had the inspection, and have the C.A – we are done!
+Seller: We did everything correctly – we got a licensed contractor, the tank is decommissioned in place, got the permit, had the inspection, and had the C.A – we are done!

-Buyer: Not interested in ProGuard warranty – cost $500 service and $2500 deductible if it leaked – who pays that expense.
+Buyer: Not interested in ProGuard warranty – costs $500 service and $2500 deductible if it leaked – who pays that expense?
 We are just purchasing the house and do not really need any extra expenses.

-Are You Having an Issue Convincing Your Clients to Remove the Underground Tank?
+Are You A Realtor Having an Issue Convincing Your Clients to Remove the Underground Tank?

-You know that trying to sell a property with an underground tank is difficult at best and consumes quite a bit of your time – SO your best move is to just get the tank out sooner than later.
+Trying to sell a property with an underground tank is difficult and time-consuming.
+The best move is to get the tank removed sooner rather than later.

-You can call us and we will give you all the information you need to make a completely informed decision.
-You and your client will be speaking to an NJDEP licensed person knowledgeable and experienced in underground oil tank work.
-Certified Environmental is available to discuss your needs so please contact us online or call us at 732 534 4892.
+Contact us for all the information you need to make an informed decision.
+Our NJDEP-licensed professionals are knowledgeable and experienced in underground oil tank work.
+Certified Environmental is available to discuss your needs, so please reach out to us online or call us at 732-538-8407.